Chinese Dictionary

 If you have any questions, concerns or suggestions, your feedback is very much appreciated.

 This is intended to be used by webmasters/bloggers wishing to add pop-up annotation to their web pages.
-If you are interested in adding this functionality to your browser instead, you should look at the annotation bookmarklet.
+If you are interested in adding this functionality to your browser instead, you should look at the browser extension or annotation bookmarklet.

 Yes, this is completely free.